-To quantify the amplified product of the mitochondrial hypervariable regions I PURPOSEand II, in order to establish the input of DNA for linear array analysis and/or cycle sequencing.
-The DNA 1000 assay is capable of analyzing amplified DNA fragments in the range of 25-1000 bp, and in the concentration range of 0.5-20 ng/uL.
+To quantify the amplified product of the mitochondrial hypervariable regions I PURPOSEand II, in order to establish the input of DNA for cycle sequencing.
+The DNA 1000 assay is capable of analyzing amplified DNA fragments in the range of 25-1000 bp, and in the 12012 concentration range of 0.5-20 ng/uL.